Anjayms/gibbon-genome-project/README.md

 # gibbon-genome-project
-code for a school project, to determine what genotypes affect what phenotypes you can change what phenotype it is scanning for in the variable in the first for loop.
+change the phenotype it is searching for by changing the if statement in the first for loop